What is enalapril?

 kidney disease (or if you are on dialysis);

-FDA pregnancy category D. Do not use enalapril if you are pregnant.
-Stop using this medication and tell your doctor right away if you become pregnant.
+Do not use if you are pregnant.
+If you become pregnant, stop taking this medicine and tell your doctor right away.
 Enalapril can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
-Use effective birth control while taking this medication.

 Enalapril can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while you are using enalapril.

 How should I take enalapril?

 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 You may take enalapril with or without food.

 Shake the oral suspension (liquid) well just before you measure a dose.
 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

 Your blood pressure will need to be checked often.
 Your kidney or liver function may also need to be tested.